Houston Police Department

 The Houston Police Department (HPD) is the primary municipal law enforcement agency serving the city of Houston, Texas, United States, and some surrounding areas.
-With approximately 5,300 officers and 1,200 civilian support personnel it is the fifth-largest municipal police department, serving the fourth-largest city in the United States.
+Established in 1841, HPD is one of the oldest law enforcement agencies in Texas.
+With approximately 5,300 officers and 1,200 civilian support personnel as of 2025 it is the fifth-largest municipal police department, serving the fourth-largest city in the United States.
 Its headquarters are at 1200 Travis in Downtown Houston.